joendres/nextcloud-filelink/README.md

 * Just branch from the latest Release-x.y or Bugfix-x.y.z branch
 * Use [jshint](https://jshint.com/) to check your code.
-* Optional: When your code is ready, `git merge` the original branch and resolve conflicts.
-I'll handle all conflicts that arise later.
-* If you add strings, just add them to the english locales (and any other language you are fluent in), *don't* add english strings to other locales
+* If you add strings, just add them to the english locales (and any other language you are fluent in), _don't_ add english strings to other locales

 ### Dev resources